Rivera2021/Proteomics_Pipeline/README.md

 ## Code

-* IMPORT_DATA.R: Validates that Count matrix and Metadata agree with each other.
+* IMPORT_DATA.R: Validates consistency between count matrix and Metadata
     - Params:
         - Metadata_path: Path to Metadata in .xlsx format
-        - Count_path: Path to matrix with reads count in .tsv format
+        - Count_path: Path to matrix with read count in .tsv format
-        - Match_feature: Column name from metadata that should coincide with the sample names used in the count matrix
+        - Match_feature: Column name from metadata that matched the sample names used in the count matrix
-        - Output_file_path: Path to a directory to store results
+        - Output_file_path: Directory path for storing results
-        - SampleNamepath: Path to .csv file containing the metadata column names that will be used to uniquely identified a sample using biological features
+        - SampleNamepath: Path to .csv file containing the metadata column names that will be used to uniquely identify a sample using biological features
     - Output:
-        - Import_Data.xlsx: File with Count matrix and metadata after a few modifications needed to start the pipeline
+        - Import_Data.xlsx: File with count matrix and metadata after a few modifications needed to start the pipeline
 * QC_PRENORMALIZATION: QC based on the quality of the sequencing
     - Params:
-          - Output_file_path: Path to a directory to store results
+        - Output_file_path: Directory path for storing results
-          - nMust: Number of IQRs below Q1(25% quantile) to consider outlier in number of reads and number of non-zero genes.
+        - nMust: Number of IQRs below Q1(25% quantile) to identify outlier samples based on number of reads and number of non-zero genes.
 2 recommended
     - Output:
-        - Outliers.xlsx: List of samples selected as outliers based on the QC sequencing depth and number of non-zero genes
+        - Outliers.xlsx: List of samples selected as outliers based on the QC of sequencing depth and number of non-zero genes
-        - QC_Data.xlsx: File with Count Matrix and Metadata without outliers selected
+        - QC_Data.xlsx: File with count matrix and metadata without selected outliers
         - QC_Prenormalization: QC plots
 * PRE_FILTERING: Filtering genes depending on different criteria
     - Params:
-        - Output_file_path: Path to a directory to store results
+        - Output_file_path: Directory path for storing results
         - PRE_FILTER: PREV (Prevalence of gene across samples is used as a prefiltering criterion)
-        - Prev_perc: Fraction of samples in which a gene has to be detected to be considered as part of the analysis
+        - Prev_perc: Threshold used during gene filtering.
+Genes present in less than Prev_percent samples will be removed
     - Output:
-        - Prefilter_Data.xlsx: File with Count matrix with gene prefiltering applied and Metadata.
+        - Prefilter_Data.xlsx: File with Count matrix with gene prefiltering applied to count matrix
 * DESEQ_NORM: DESeq normalization and PCA plots
     - Params:
-        - Output_file_path: Path to a directory to store results
+        - Output_file_path: Directory path for storing results
         - QCNORM: Whether the normalization is made before or after the QC based on gene expression behavior.
 PRE_QCNORM (Normalization before QC), POST_QCNORM (Normalization after QC)
         - CoarseConditions: Features from metadata to build design matrix of DESeq normalization.
 These features will be used to select comparisons
         - METHOD_NORM: Normalization method.
 Standard (Normalization obtained from DESeq object)